potato-arcade/p64/README.md

 ![bw](bw/bw2.jpg)

 But like shooting black and white film in the digital age, these extremely limited constraints really force you to open up your creative side.
+To use the machine to tell a story.

 ![bw](bw/bw3.jpg)